The Best Parks in Dallas for Walks, Picnics, and Play

 607 Corbin Street

-The newest green destination in Dallas, this West End park just opened in the historic area this March.
+The second to newest green destination in Dallas, this West End park opened in the historic area in 2021.
 The .78-acre space took over a former parking lot (a win!) and boasts swinging benches, ping pong, and foosball tables.
 You can also come work outside at the 50-foot-long table equipped with charging stations and Wi-Fi.
 Designed by landscape architect James Corner of Field Operations, the space includes a water feature and greenery as well.

 Pacific Plaza